git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * Enable the step sequencer by pressing **Step**.
 The pads represent 16 steps of the currently selected drum cell.
 Combine with the Select button to select the drum without playing it.
 * Press the **Follow** button to activate the grid configuration.
 The lower 8 buttons select the grid resolution.
 Pads 13/14 select the current edit page.
 * To edit a note in the step sequencer press **Events**.
 In this mode, press a pad which contains a note to select it for editing.
 Use the display knobs to edit the parameters of the selected note.
+Use **Encoder up/down** to select more parameter pages.

 ### Play Mode